rikulo/rikulo-docs/stream/Request_and_Response/Request_Routing.md

 #Request Routing

-To map a request handler to a URI, you have to specify it in a map passed to the `uriMapping` argument of [StreamServer.run()](api:stream).
+To map a request handler to a URI, you have to specify it in a map passed to the `uriMapping` argument of the constructor of [StreamServer](api:stream).
 For example,

     void main() {
       new StreamServer(uriMapping: {